-Trippe Hall, a four-story, 251-bed residence hall, will open for fall semester 2018.
+Trippe Hall, a four-story, 251-bed residence hall, has opened for fall semester 2018.
 Construction on the $28.4 million residence hall began in December 2016 after years of planning.
-The building will be located near Ohio Hall at the southwestern corner of campus.
+The building is located near Ohio Hall at the southwestern corner of campus.

-The building will house both first-year and upper-level students, with most assigned to double-occupancy rooms.
-Each floor in Trippe Hall will have a large community room, with additional study lounges in each wing of the building.
-A fully equipped community kitchen will be accessible to all residents.
+The building houses both first-year and upper-level students, with most assigned to double-occupancy rooms.
+Each floor in Trippe Hall offers a large community room, with additional study lounges in each wing of the building.
+A fully equipped community kitchen is accessible to all residents.

 Continuing the Behrend tradition of naming student residences for ships or people connected to the Battle of Lake Erie, Trippe Hall is named for the one-gun sloop that fought a long-range duel with the British ships Lady Prevost and Little Belt.